thaibui/thaibui.github.io/_posts/2016-04-02-lets-talk-about-tesla.md

 electricity.
 So unless Tesla is chaging that equation, the company is still not using sustainable energy.

-You may say: but at least Tesla's cars are not burning fossil fuel, it helps reduce CO
+At least Tesla's cars are not burning fossil fuel, it helps reduce \\( CO_2 \\) consumption.
+But how much will the entire world benefit from using only electric cars?
+And where will the gas that the cars would normally consume be used for?

+Given that if all cars are electric, there will be no market for gasoline.
+The fossil fuel used to make gasoline will be used for something else.
+Could that something else be the electricity that Tesla cars consume?
+At the end of the day, if the economics of the fossil fuel could turn against all the hard work that Tesla is striving for, where is the sustainability in a the Tesla model then.